edinel/recipes/_recipes/Anzia_Spaghetti_Sauce.md

 directions:
-    - Sautee onions and peppers until soft.
-Add ground beef, and continue sauteeing until meat is well browned.
+    - "Sautee onions and peppers until soft.
+Add ground beef, and continue sauteeing until meat is well browned."
-    - Meanwhile, brown garlic in large dutch oven.
+    - "Meanwhile, brown garlic in large dutch oven.
 Add the sliced mushrooms and sautee until soft.
 Add tomato sauce and whole tomatoes, mashing whole tomatoes up by hand or with a wooden spoon. large pot.
-Add parsley and bay leaves.
+Add parsley and bay leaves."
-    - Add the tomato paste to the meat mixture, browning it very slightly in the bottom of the pan.
-Add a bit of tomato mixture to the meat to deglaze the pan, pouring this mixture back into the tomato mixture.
+    - "Add the tomato paste to the meat mixture, browning it very slightly in the bottom of the pan.
+Add a bit of tomato mixture to the meat to deglaze the pan, pouring this mixture back into the tomato mixture."
-    - Sprinkle enough oregano to completely cover the center half of the pot.
+    - "Sprinkle enough oregano to completely cover the center half of the pot.
 Add a few shakes of basil.
-Season to taste, of course.
+Season to taste, of course."
-    - Let simmer on low for about an hour, stirring occasionally.
-Makes 12-16 servings, which freeze extremely well.
+    - "Let simmer on low for about an hour, stirring occasionally.
+Makes 12-16 servings, which freeze extremely well."

 ---